chukwunnonso/Technical-writing/introduction-to-github/github.md

     - What is GitHub
     - Why GitHub
     - Git vs. GitHub
-    - Commit (Show how to do a commit)
+    - Commit (how to do a commit)
-    - Clone (Show how to do cloning)
+    - Clone (how to do cloning)
-    - Pull request (Show how to do a pull request
+    - Pull request (how to do a pull request
     - GitHub Desktop vs. Github CLI

 ## Introduction